mcellteam/mcell/libmcell/documentation/generated/geometry.rst

 * | **translate**

    * | move: List[float]
+     | 3D vector [x, y, z] that will be added to each vertex of this object.

-  | Move object by a specified vector, must be done before model initialization.
+  | Move object by a specified vector.
+  | Cannot be called after model was initialized.

 * | **__add__**